Rillck/DeepMiner-TESS/README.md

 ---

-## 🙌 Citation
+## Citation

-If this tool contributed to your research or made your work easier, please consider citing this repository in addition to the standard packages used in your code (e.g., lightkurve, numpy, etc.).
+If this tool contributed to your research or made your work easier, please consider citing this repository in addition to the standard packages used in your code (e.g., lightkurve, numpy, and others.).
 A simple mention in your methods or acknowledgments section helps support and improve this project.

 ---

-## 👨‍💻 Author
+## Author

 Developed by De Amorim, Rillck G S B — built for automating light curve collection in astrophysical research.
 Contributions, suggestions, and issues are welcome!

 ---

-## 📜 License
+## License

 This project is licensed under the [MIT License](LICENSE).